 By characteristics we mean aims so important as to prescribe how general education should be carried out and which abilities ought to be sought above all others in every part of it.
-These abilities in our opinion are: to think effectively, to communicate thought, to make relevant judgments, to discriminate among values.89 relational thinking of everyday life and the ability to think at a level appropriate to any particular problem.
-Included in effective thinking is the imaginative realm of the artist, the poet, the inventor, and the revolutionary.
+These abilities in our opinion are: to think effectively, to communicate thought, to make relevant judgments, to discriminate among values.

 Effective thinking is defined as logical thinking in practical terms, the ability to extract universal truths from particular cases, and the ability to make inferences of particulars from general laws.
 It is, as well, the ability to analyze problems and recombine various parts using the imagination.
-From a practical point of view, it also involves the
+From a practical point of view, it also involves the relational thinking of everyday life and the ability to think at a level appropriate to any particular problem.
+Included in effective thinking is the imaginative realm of the artist, the poet, the inventor, and the revolutionary.

-89 Harvard Report, General Education a Free Society: Report of the Harvard Committee, (London:1946), pp.64-65.
+89Harvard Report, General Education a Free Society: Report of the Harvard Committee, (London:1946), pp.64-65.